 The European Space Agency is the coordinating entity for European civilian space activities.
 With 22 member states, its headquarters is in Paris, and it also has several centers scattered in several European countries.

 ESA is a substantial contributor to the International Space Station and frequently flies astronauts to the orbital complex.
 Its most recent astronaut class in 2009, nicknamed the Shenanigans, includes six astronauts.
 Italian Luca Parmitano was the first among that group to make it to space, in 2013.

 Additionally, ESA has numerous satellite programs designed to explore Earth as well as other planets.
-Some of its more prominent missions include Mars Express, which is in orbit around the Red Planet, and Rosetta, which is en route to Comet 67 P/Churyumov-Gerasimenko.
+Some of its more prominent missions include Mars Express, which is in orbit around the Red Planet, and Rosetta, which arrived at Comet 67 P/Churyumov-Gerasimenko in 2014.

-Europe began to get serious about creating a space agency after the end of the Second World War.
+Europe began to get serious about creating a space agency after the end of World War II.
 According to ESA, between 1945 and 1950 scientists in Europe were leaving the continent in pursuit of opportunities in the United States and Soviet Union, which were both working on rocket technology that would later lead to a space race between the two superpowers.

 In 1958, two prominent European scientists — Pierre Auger and Edoardo Amaldi — recommended that the European governments unite and set up an organization among them that would be similar to CERN (the European Organization for Nuclear Research.)

 By 1964, countries were laying the groundwork for the European Launch Development Organisation to work on launchers, and the European Space Research Organisation to make spacecraft.
 Today, ESRO is probably best remembered for its agreement with NASA to build Spacelab, a reusable module for space shuttle flights that astronauts used for scientific experiments.